-Given the considerable financial damage which would result from the refusal of applying for visa in this case, it is in the national interest both of Germany and the Netherlands to issue a visa.
+Given the considerable financial damage which would result from the refusal to apply for a visa in this case, it is in the national interest both of Germany and the Netherlands to issue a visa.

-The visa with the limited territorial validity for Germany and the Netherlands is issued on the basis of Article 25 (1) (a) (iii) and (2) of the Visa Code.
+The visa with limited territorial validity for Germany and the Netherlands is issued on the basis of Article 25(1), point (a)(iii), and (2) of the Visa Code.

-Recommended best practice in cases where - despite the general rule that visas should not be issued at the border to third country nationals subject to prior consultation - it is decided to issue a visa with limited territorial validity at the border to a seafarer recruited with short notice and where it would be necessary to obtain the consent of (an)other Member State(s) to extend the territorial validity of the LTV, the form set out in the operational instructions for issuing visas at the external border to seafarers (Annex 26)23 should be considered as proof of such consent.
+In cases where - despite the general rule that visas should not be issued at the border to third country nationals subject to prior consultation - it is decided to issue a visa with limited territorial validity at the border to a seafarer recruited with short notice, and where it would be necessary to obtain the consent of (an)other Member State(s) to extend the territorial validity of the LTV, the form set out in the operational instructions for issuing visas at the external border to seafarers (Annex 26)55 should be considered as proof of such consent.